eyeson-team/api/content/api-reference/index.md

 ## eyeson Room

-Any room can be created with a team-based API request, resulting in everything to be needed to join a eyeson video conference.
+Any room can be created with a team-based API request, resulting in everything to be needed to join a eyeson video calls.
 Within the response the current state of a room can be seen on the ready states for user, room and the global ready state that combines these two.